tweedegolf/rp1/README.md

 See the `casbin-middleware` branch.
 This is ready to merge.

 We integrate with the [casbin](https://github.com/casbin/casbin-rs) library for access control.
+Add the `crud-casbin` feature to the `rocket-crud` dependency declaration.
+Casbin rules are then checked on all routes by default.

+    rocket-crud = { version = "0.1", features = ["crud-casbin"] }

-It needs two pieces of configuration, and a way to determine the role from an incomming request.
+Casbin needs two pieces of configuration, and a way to determine the role from an incomming request.

 The model ?: